 This program recognizes work experience and life experience, as well as training that employees have already completed.
 It provides an opportunity to demonstrate achievement in seven critical service areas and earn a certification as a Customer Service Professional, or CSP.

 What is CSP?

 CSP is offered online through the H. Wayne Huizenga School of Business and Entrepreneurship at Nova Southeastern University.
-By reviewing the program spelled out at this website and sending in your transcript, you will soon learn how close you already are to becoming a Customer Service Professional – and being recognized as a valued employee who provides even higher levels of SUNsational Service®.
+By reviewing the program spelled out at this website, enrolling in the CSP program and sending in your transcript to the CSP mailbox, you will soon learn how close you already are to becoming a Customer Service Professional – and being recognized as a valued employee who provides even higher levels of SUNsational Service®.

 CSP is a training program for Broward County Government employees that builds on SUNsational Service® Basic Training and provides a structure for earning certification as a Customer Service Professional.
 It outlines a course of study which recognizes training and experience.